Tcarlos/Linux-Knowledge-Base/Testcase3.md

     1. Description
     2. Why this setup
     3. Setup
+        3.1 Getting the required programs
+        3.2 Configure LVM
+        3.3 Configure LXC
+        3.4 Cache cachedlv on SSD
+        3.5 Setup and configure the DRBD device
+        3.6 Create VPS thinpool on top of DRBD device 3.7 Create container(s) in VPSthinpool on DRBDVG2 3.8 Create a startup script
     4. Testing

 # 1. Description

 This system with lxc clients have the lxc clients inside a thinpool, on top of a DRBD device, with the whole system cached, has many resize options and have 2 types of snapshots available.